Food Security & Livelihood Development

 2

-Strengthening Value Chains and Market Access
+Partnerships, value Chains and Market Access

 APID invests in building cooperative networks, improving market infrastructure, and supporting value addition at the community level.
 By connecting producers directly to larger markets, we help increase profitability, create jobs, and empower smallholder farmers, women, and youth to compete fairly and sustainably.